Jung-Eun Kim

 • Cloud GPU provided by Lambda, worth $17,280, for my course, Resource-dependent neural networks, Spring 2023.
 Thank you, Lambda!

-• NeurIPS Spotlight and a nomination for Best Paper Award, 2022
+• Nominated for Best Paper Award at NeurIPS 2022

 • CRA (Computing Research Association) Career Mentoring Workshop, 2022